NicheWorks

 What’s included

-The repository is organized around a few reusable layers.
-Together, they make the system easier to apply across multiple changes instead of rebuilding the workflow from scratch each time.
+The repository is organized around reusable layers that make the system easier to apply across multiple changes instead of rebuilding the workflow from scratch each time.

 Playbooks